Turkey And Syria Earthquakes: How To Help The Victims Right Now

 — Dr. S. Jaishankar (@DrSJaishankar) February 7, 2023

-South Korea offered USD 5 million (HKD 39248254 approx.) in emergency humanitarian assistance to Turkey.
-The Gyeonggi provincial government also offered humanitarian assistance of USD 1 million (HKD 7849650 approx.).
+South Korea offered USD 5 million (SGD 6619974 approx.) in emergency humanitarian assistance to Turkey.
+The Gyeonggi provincial government also offered humanitarian assistance of USD 1 million (SGD 1323994 approx.).
 South Korea said it will dispatch a 60-person SAR team as well as medical supplies to Turkey.

 Japan sent a group of about 75 rescue workers to Turkey.